Tapas & Tempranillo: A User’s Guide to Barcelona

 Afterwards, we were back in El Poble Sec to a pedestrian-only street packed with terraces.
 My advice here, and this goes for any outdoor dining, if you see a table, pounce.
 We were able to conquer a chairless one and slowly acquired those chairs until we were all happily seated.
 We ended the night with one more glass of wine across the street from our Airbnb at Artesans, a cozy spot with an extensive gin selection.

 Our last day in the city involved a venue change (the night before we were down in Benicàssim).
-We stayed at the The W Barcelona, a very tall shark-like glass building on the tip of the Barceloneta peninsula.
+We stayed at the very tall, shark-like glass W Barcelona, on the tip of the Barceloneta peninsula.
 We had endless views of the water, the horizon and the industrial side of the city (kind of like Red Hook!).

 We had been in the city nearly a week and had yet to visit the water’s edge so we were anxious to grab our bathing suits and head down to the beach for some sun and sand.
 The hotel is right on the water and walking out the back door delivered us onto a beautiful walkway lined with palm trees and open-air restaurants.
 There is a private beach for those staying at the hotel.
-We found two chairs, an umbrella and two glasses of albariño from the Salt Beach Club attached to our hotel.
+We found two chairs, an umbrella and some albariño from the Salt Beach Club.

 The shore, with it’s city and water views, is a gorgeous place.
 And even though the area was rather crowded, we managed a quick swim and enjoyed some time reading and relaxing.
 Post swim, we ate dinner at an outdoor restaurant on the beach for our last night in this amazing country.